 Sir Charles may have owned a massive estate, but he had no family mansion.
 As such, the timing of the sale of Ballyfin House was serendipitous.
 Between 1802 and 1813, his wealth had accumulated to such an extent that, when he came of age, he had ample money to buy Ballyfin, the ‘most elegant seat’ in the region.

 In 1814 Sir Charles married Caroline Whaley, a niece of the infamous ‘Buck’ Whaley, and the couple settled in Ballyfin.
 Seven years later, they decided to remodel and enlarge the house.
 However, Dominick Madden, their chosen architect, was not equal to the task and was dismissed amid allegations of ‘nightly drunkenness and prostitution’.

 The Cootes then commissioned the hugely influential architectural duo of Richard and William Vitruvius Morrison.
 The Morrissons were clearly an inspiring pair and persuaded Sir Charles to build a completely new house.

 And so one of Ireland’s greatest neo-classical houses was built.
 Boasting thirteen bays on its main front, the two-storey mansion featured a massive Ionic portico upon which the Coote coat of arms were displayed.
-The portico lead through to an entrance hall and from there to Ballyfin’s magnificent trove of comfortable, self-contained rooms – the Saloon where the grand piano stood, the circular Rotunda, the bowed Library, the Gold Room, the Dining Room, the bedrooms and, at length, the Turner Conservatory.
+The portico lead through to an entrance hall, its tiles taken from Pompeii, and from there to Ballyfin’s magnificent trove of comfortable, self-contained rooms – the Saloon where the grand piano stood, the circular Rotunda, the bowed Library, the Gold Room, the Dining Room, the bedrooms and, at length, the Turner Conservatory.